cdapio/cdap/docs/developer-guide/source/rest.rst

        beginning ``Thu, 24 Oct 2013 01:00:00 GMT`` and
        ending ``Thu, 24 Oct 2013 01:05:00 GMT`` (five minutes later)

-You can download the logs that are emitted by the Twill Runnable of Custom-Service in a Reactor Application by sending an HTTP GET request::
+You can download the logs that are emitted by the Twill Runnable of a Custom-Service in a Reactor Application by sending an HTTP GET request::

 	GET <base-url>/apps/<app-id>/services/<service-id>/runnables/<runnable-id>/logs?start=<ts>&stop=<ts>

 .. list-table::
    :widths: 20 80
    :header-rows: 1

    * - Parameter
      - Description
    * - ``<app-id>``
      - Name of the Application being called
    * - ``<service-id>``
      - Name of the service being called